Generic selectors

 Fushimi Inari Taisha photo by wongwt

-Fushimi Inari Taisha is famous for its thousands of red torii gates leading up Mount Inari.
+Fushimi Inari Taisha is one of the well-known Japanese landmarks, famous for its thousands of red torii gates leading up Mount Inari, and is among the ancient temples that highlight Japan’s rich historical and cultural significance.
 The shrine is dedicated to Inari, the god of rice and farming.

 People walk through the gates, which were donated by individuals and businesses.
 Along the trails, there are smaller shrines with beautiful views of Kyoto.
 The shrine holds festivals, including the Inari Matsuri in February.
 This place shows the strong link between nature and Japan’s religion.

 This video is made by TokyoStreetView – Japan The Beautiful